Dionne Warwick: Early stardom (1962–1965)

-Mid-1960s to early 1970s
+Chart success (1966–1971)

 The mid-1960s to early 1970s were a more successful time period for Warwick, who saw a string of gold-selling albums and Top 20 and Top 10 hit singles.
 "Message to Michael", a Bacharach-David composition that the duo was certain was a "man's song", became a top 10 hit for Warwick in May 1966.
 The January 1967 LP Here Where There Is Love was her first RIAA certified Gold album, and featured "Alfie" and two 1966 hits: "Trains and Boats and Planes" and "I Just Don't Know What to Do with Myself".
 "Alfie" had become a radio hit when disc jockeys across the nation began to play the album cut early in 1967.
 "Alfie" was released as the "B" side of a Bacharach/David ballad, "The Beginning of Loneliness", which charted in the Hot 100.
 Disc jockeys flipped the single and made it a double-sided hit.
 Bacharach had been contracted to produce "Alfie" for the Michael Caine film of the same name and wanted Warwick to sing the tune, but the British producers wanted a British subject to cut the tune.
 Cilla Black was selected to record the song, and her version peaked at No. 95 upon its release in the US.
 A cover version by Cher used in the American prints of the film peaked at No. 33.
-In the UK and Australia, Black's version was a Top 10 hit.
+In the UK and Australia, Black's version was a Top-10 hit.

+Later that same year, Warwick earned her first RIAA certified Gold single for U.S. sales of over one million units for the single "I Say a Little Prayer".
+When disc jockeys across the nation began to play the track from the album in late 1967 and demanded its release as a single, Scepter Records complied and "I Say a Little Prayer" became Warwick's biggest U.S. hit to that point, reaching No. 4 on the Billboard Hot 100 and Canadian Chart.
+The tune was also the first RIAA certified USA million seller for Bacharach-David.